Pope Stephen IX

 Stephen was elected to succeed Victor on 2 August 1057.
 As pope, Stephen retained the Montecassino abbacy, enforced the Gregorian Reform, and continued Leo IX's efforts to expel Normans from southern Italy.
 He died in Florence, apparently poisoned by Romans, while endeavouring to crown his brother Godfrey the Bearded as Holy Roman emperor.
+He remains the most recent pope to take the pontifical name "Stephen".

 Family

-Christened Frederick, he was a younger brother of Duke Godfrey the Bearded of Lorraine, and part of the Ardennes-Verdun dynasty that played a prominent role in the politics of the period.
+Christened Frederick, he is a younger brother of Godfrey the Bearded, Duke of Lorraine, and part of the Ardennes-Verdun dynasty that played a prominent role in the politics of the period.
 Another older brother, Duke Gothelo II of Lower Lorraine, died in 1046.
 His younger sister, Regelinde, married Count Albert II of Namur.
 Another sister, Oda, married Count Lambert II of Louvain.
 Frederick's youngest sister, Mathilda, was married to Count Palatine Henry I of Lotharingia.
 The family had strong ties to the abbey of St. Vanne.

 Pre-papal career

 Frederick held a canonry in St. Lambert's Cathedral in Liège and then became the archdeacon.
 In 1049, or perhaps 1051, he met Pope Leo IX, and was invited to Rome.
 He was appointed cardinal-deacon of Santa Maria in Domnica by Leo IX.
 He was also appointed "bibliothecarius et cancellarius", in succession to Odo, the primicerius of Toul, who was named a bishop, and whose latest signature as chancellor is on 16 January 1051.
 Frederick appears as a signatory to papal documents from 9 March 1051 to 21 December 1053.